Public draft baseline

 Local first containment

 dependency_scope and contamination_scope make that boundary visible.
+The goal is accountable continuity, not silent trust carryover or fragile shutdown.

 Probationary operation